Rift of the NecroDancer: Development

-Other than collaborations with other intellectual properties, the game received an update on October 2025 to add profile customization and unlockables.
+Other than collaborations with other intellectual properties, the game received an update in October 2025 to add profile customization and unlockables.

 Reception

-Rift of the NecroDancer received an 79/100 aggregate review score on Metacritic, indicating "generally favorable reviews".
+Rift of the NecroDancer received a 79/100 aggregate review score on Metacritic, indicating "generally favorable" reviews.

 Charlie Wacholz of IGN described the game as a "Greatest Hits box set for rhythm games," praising the different game modes inspired by various other rhythm games, but noted that the variety results in a game that is "missing a sense of cohesion at times."
 Giovanni Colantonio from Digital Trends complimented the gameplay and how it felt similar to playing a musical instrument, comparing learning how enemies behave in rift mode to learning how to read sheet music.
 Colantonio was more mixed on the story mode however, commenting that the boss stages felt "anticlimactic" after the more difficult rhythm rift stages.
-RPGamer's Ryan Costa also enjoyed the gameplay, but felt the game had some difficulty balance issues, and commented that extended play sessions and the higher difficulty levels were "physically punishing."
+RPGamers Ryan Costa also enjoyed the gameplay, but felt the game had some difficulty balance issues, and commented that extended play sessions and the higher difficulty levels were "physically punishing."
 Ronald Ingram of Nintendo Life also criticized its difficulty, claiming that the harder difficulties "became a step too far" in the latter half of the game, but praised the medium difficulty as leading to "in-the-zone play".
 Lucas White of Shacknews criticized the lack of any RPG elements compared to Crypt of the NecroDancer.
-Reviewing the game on Nintendo Switch, Willem Hilhorst of Nintendo World Report wrote the control options are unsatisfactory, feeling that the Joy-Con's directional buttons combined with the game requiring fast inputs made the game unforgiving.
+Reviewing the game on Nintendo Switch, Willem Hilhorst of Nintendo World Report wrote the control options are unsatisfactory, feeling that the Joy-Cons directional buttons combined with the game requiring fast inputs made the game unforgiving.
 Many reviewers compared the game's various modes to games such as Guitar Hero, Rhythm Heaven and Punch-Out.

 Reviewers praised the game's soundtrack, noting its use of multiple composers across a variety of music genres.